mishmash-io/setup-telemetry-collection/README.md

     ...
 ```

-These build artifacts contain [Apache Parquet](https://parquet.apache.org/) files that can then be ingested externally by an analytics backend.
-For more information on how you can self-host an analytics backend, or for general information, like the schema of the files - see [mishmash io's tools for telemetry analytics repo.](https://github.com/mishmash-io/opentelemetry-server-embedded)
+The build artifacts contain [Apache Parquet](https://parquet.apache.org/) files with all signals of the given type.
+An external analytics backend can ingest them on regular intervals and provide sophisticated reports on the evolution of your code.
+For more information on how you can build your own analytics backend with open source; or for general information, like the schema of the files - see [mishmash.io's tools for telemetry analytics repository.](https://github.com/mishmash-io/opentelemetry-server-embedded)

 > [!TIP]
 >
-> If collection for a signal is enabled (its `save-*` option is `true`) artifact upload can be disabled by setting its `*-artifact` option to an empty string.
-This setup will collect and save the data
+> If collection for a given signal is enabled (its `save-*` option is `true`) artifact upload can be
+> disabled by setting its `*-artifact` option to an empty string.
+Such a setup collects and saves the data
-> inside the worker, but will not upload it at the end.
+> inside the worker, but doesn't upload it at the end.
 >

 ### Supported programming languages

 You can selectively enable or disable instrumentation for particular programming languages too.

-### Java
+#### Java

-To setup your environment for instrumenting java code add this to your workflow config:
+To setup your environment for instrumenting java code add this to your CI/CD workflow configuration:

 ```yaml
 - name: Setup telemetry collection